giuliodondi/kOS-Ferram/README.md

 This suffix is useful to predict the aerodynamic force in the future given a specific vessel attitude relative to the expected air-relative velocity vector.
 However, as mentioned, the calculations use the vessel's attitude *right now*, and know nothing of the attitude some time form now.
 Therefore, once the aerodynamic force is obtained following the steps above, it must be rotated to match the expected conditions.

+# Build info

+To build the source you will need an IDE or compiler that can open Visual Studio projects and solutions.
+You may setup a build environment for kOS itself as detailed in its repository, and then paste the '/src' folder included in this mod in the kOS build directory, this way the reference folder paths should match.